vitalvas/alertmanager-gateway/docs/docs/api.md

 Receives alert notifications from Prometheus Alertmanager and forwards them to the configured destination.

 **Path Parameters:**
-- `destination` (string, required): The destination name matching a configured destination path
+- `destination` (string, required): The destination name as configured in the destinations list

 **Request Headers:**
 - `Content-Type: application/json`